 For information about certificate program costs, financing option, student success/completion rates, and job opportunities related to this program, click here.

 Student-entrepreneur success will be measured by the completion of a business plan and the execution of a plan to finance the venture.
 Specific learning objectives of the certificate program include (1) development of a marketing plan, including a competitive assessment and properly pricing the service or product student-entrepreneurs will endeavor to produce; (2) prepare a business and internal management plan and execute its goals; (3) develop a sales strategy for the venture; (4) establish a basis to finance the venture; and (5) execute the financing step to start the venture.

-Principal metrics to be measured at the end of the mentoring phase will include: (1) successful class performance, (2) execution of key milestones in the business plan, and (3) completion of Schedule A (Initial) funding.
+Principal metrics to be measured at the end of the mentoring phase will include: (1) successful class performance, and (2) execution of key milestones in the business plan.

 Venture Growth / Accelerator Outcomes